sentclose/sentc-docs/docs/src/guide/user.md

 ## Delete device

-To delete a device the device password and the device id are needed to delete the device.
+To delete a device, a device password from any device and the device id are needed to delete the device.
 The id can be got from the user data or from fetching the device list.

 :::: tabs type:card